MajorLeagueBaseball/g5-component/README.md

 brew install ruby
 ```

-> Install the dependencies, this will trigger the initial builds on completion, once done you can simply run the server and start development.
+> Install the dependencies and run the initial build, once done you can simply run the server and start development.

 ```
 npm i && npm run install-scss-lint && npm run build